Nick Madrigal Preview, Player Props: Cubs vs. Brewers

 Nick Madrigal At The Plate

-- Madrigal is hitting .275 with 13 doubles, a triple, two home runs and nine walks.
+- Madrigal is batting .275 with 13 doubles, a triple, two home runs and nine walks.

-- He has hit a long ball in two of 71 games played this year, and in 0.8% of his plate appearances.
+- He has hit a home run in two of 71 games played this season, and in 0.8% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.